DeepshikaMenon/Library-Management-System/README.md

 # Library-Management-System
-OVERVIEW :
+> OVERVIEW :

 Library Management System is a software, which is used to record the details of books available in the library.
-We can perform different functions on those books.
+You can perform different functions on those books.
 It is dynamic in nature.
-Here, we can take input from user regarding the functions to be performed on the books as well as regarding the library and it's details.
-To build this software we have used java programming language, as for the structure of code we have followed the MVC Architecture.
+Here, you can take input from user regarding the functions to be performed on the books as well as regarding the library and it's details.
+To build this software we have used java programming language, as for the structure of code MVC Architecture has been followed.
 Let me give a short brief idea about MVC Architecture.

 > Model View Controller (MVC) Architecture -